What’s not to love about Italy? The food, the wine, the history—it’s no wonder people can’t get enough of la bella Italia.

 Classical music lovers should head to the Teatro Massimo Bellini, an opulent 19th-century opera house and theater, and try to catch one of the regular opera and symphony concerts on its weekly roster.

-If you’re looking to explore a little bit more of Sicily, take a day trip to the nearby village of Taormina, where you can stroll through the Theatre of Taormina, which dates back to the third century B.C.
+Take a day trip to the nearby village of Taormina, one of the best places to visit in Sicily, where you can stroll through the Theatre of Taormina, which dates back to the third century B.C.
 In Etna, experience a vineyard tour and tasting of Sicily’s best reds and whites.

 5: Florence/Pisa (La Spezia)